California's Official State Social Security Administrator

 If there's a possibility Social Security benefits were reduced incorrectly by the WEP or GPO, first reach out to the Social Security field office.
 To escalate for further assistance contact the following:

-Medicare (Hospital Insurance) coverage was extended to all those employees covered by a Section 218 Agreement on July 1, 1966.
+Medicare (Hospital Insurance) coverage was extended to all employees covered by a Section 218 Agreement on July 1, 1966.
 As of April 1, 1986, Medicare coverage became mandatory for state and local government employees hired (or rehired) after March 31, 1986.
 However, services performed after this date are exempt from mandatory Medicare coverage (known as the Continued Employment Exception) if the employee is a member of a public retirement system and meets all the following requirements:

-• The Public Employer did not have a valid Section 218 Agreement prior to July 1, 1966.
+• The public employer did not have a valid Section 218 Agreement prior to July 1, 1966.

 • The employee was performing regular and substantial services for remuneration for the state or political subdivision employer before April 1, 1986.